Not To Be A Hater But I'm Tired Of Plastic Surgeons

 The same has been done to Chrissy Teigen (though I swear she loves the drama) after being seen with a "new face."
 Teigen's alleged work, I will be honest, looks botched.
 Had someone told her she didn't need to get fillers (like her family or her doctor, perhaps), maybe she wouldn't have gotten the results she did.

 Not only do the facelift results and other botched procedures look strange, but going under the knife can be dangerous.
 Women have died from Brazilian butt lifts, and have gotten sick or suicidal from breast implants.
-Despite this, medical professionals will fane ignorance and ignore the cries of women with breast implant illness and say that they're safe or have few complications.
+Despite this, medical professionals will feign ignorance and ignore the cries of women with breast implant illness and say that they're safe or have few complications.

-What I'm saying is, there are a lot of plastic surgeons who are butchering women, even giving them larger implants than they asked for without their consent, happily and with no warning.
+What I'm saying is, there are a lot of plastic surgeons who are butchering women, even giving them larger implants than they asked for without their consent, happily and without warning.
 Then they promote their extreme facelifts and implants and tell women they'll look and feel happier about themselves, and that kind of rhetoric is dangerous, not just physically, but mentally and emotionally as well.
 Young girls are scrolling on TikTok, seeing large lips, chiseled faces, and Barbie noses, and they think, I'm not pretty because I don't have those things.

 Are all plastic surgeons at fault?
 No, of course not.
 Board-certified plastic surgeon Dr. Anthony Youn, for example, recognizes that there needs to be balance when it comes to these permanent and life-altering procedures, and he made a TikTok reacting to Dr. Kim's facelifts.
 Yet, the doctors who warn their patients about going too far aren't common.